Chronic stress is killer.

 Here are some things that I do:

-- Turn off household lights, have f.lux on my computer and wear Uvex glasses for 2 hours before bed.
-These block out blue light from my environment.
+Turn off household lights, install Iris on your computer and wear blue blocking glasses for at least 2 hours before bed.
+These glasses block out blue light from your environment.
 Blue light suppresses your body’s production of melatonin, and adequate levels of melatonin are necessary to fall asleep quickly and sleep deeply throughout the night.

 Next time you’re stressed, try chewing a piece of gum.